cupy/cupy/docs/source/tutorial/gpu.rst

 .. note::

-   Chainer also uses `scikits.cuda <http://scikit-cuda.readthedocs.org/en/latest/>`_ for a wrapper of CUBLAS, and some functions use `CuDNN v2 <https://developer.nvidia.com/cuDNN>`_ if available.
+   Chainer also uses `scikit-cuda <http://scikit-cuda.readthedocs.org/en/latest/>`_ for a wrapper of CUBLAS, and some functions use `CuDNN v2 <https://developer.nvidia.com/cuDNN>`_ if available.
    We omit their usage in this tutorial.

 .. note::